 Growth after devastating loss.

 Some say a Phoenix was the bird on the first Great Seal of the United States that became the National Emblem in 1787.
 Others report the history differently—that the initial image was a white eagle, not a Phoenix.
-After that, Charles Thomson, the secretary of Congress, assigned the final say, suggested the design be replaced with a bald eagle.
+After that, Charles Thomson, the secretary of Congress, assigned the final say and suggested replacing the design with a bald eagle.

-Speaking of flowers, amongst the beauty of the Johnsonburg (NJ) Camp & Retreat Center who hosted last weekend’s camp, is a butterfly garden.
+Speaking of flowers, there is a butterfly garden amongst the beauty of the Johnsonburg (NJ) Camp & Retreat Center, which hosted last weekend’s camp.
 Posted on the garden is a sign – “Planting in Progress.
 Walk Gently.”
 In other words, Recovery & Growth is in Progress.
 So be kind—Garden Dilemmas?AskMaryStone@gmail.com (and your favorite Podcast App).